mit-cml/yrtoolkit/ct/tutorials/music_maker.md

 ![screenshot of the music maker app](../images/musicMaker/music-maker-screenshot.png){:.enlargeImage}

-This tutorial will give you some general hints to help you make the app, but will be challenged with designing and making the app yourself.
+This tutorial will give you some general hints to help you make the app, but you will be challenged with designing and making the app yourself.

 # Setup your computer